[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 Now, what should you do next after you've finished reading this book?

-When I was studying, I tried to read one unit per day.
+When I was studying, I aimed to read one unit per day.

-Each unit in the reference book does not have many pages.
+Each unit in the textbook doesn't have that many pages.

-I've studied for various qualifications up until now, and the hardest thing about it has been continuing.
+Having studied for various qualifications, the hardest part has been consistency.

-For example, have you ever thought, "I couldn't do it yesterday, so I'll do what I did yesterday today," or "I have time today, so I'll do more today," and found yourself studying?
+For example, don't you sometimes think, "I couldn't do it yesterday, so I'll do yesterday's work today," or "I have time today, so I'll do more"?

 In my case, with that kind of thinking, there were many times when I forced myself to study too hard and ended up spinning my wheels

-What I want to say here, and it may seem like I'm being persistent, is to set low hurdles for studying.
+What I want to say here, and I know I'm being repetitive, is to set a low bar for studying.

 Of course, there will be times when you're not satisfied with just one unit.

-There will also be times when you want to do one more unit.
+There will be times when you want to do another unit.
 I won't stop you from doing that.

 However, this is only possible if you have read the reference book over and over again and are able to memorize the contents

-Pushing yourself too hard at the beginning will only affect you later.
+Pushing yourself too hard from the start will only have negative consequences later on.

-So, focus on studying one subject and spend the rest of the time on your hobbies or sleeping.
+So, focus on studying just one unit thoroughly, and then spend the rest of your time on your hobbies or getting some sleep.

-By the way, I haven't explained about the time of day I study.
+Come to think of it, I haven't explained what time of day I study.

 In my case, I tend to push myself too hard, so I continued by forcing myself to shut down